ctripcorp/tripdocs/readme_en.md

 <div align="center">

+dev branch unavailable！！Because We are significantly refactoring the project.

+The old version is still available and will continue to be maintained, and the new version will be compatible with it🌞.

 <h1 style="border-bottom: none">
      <img width="350" src="tripdocslogo.png" alt="logo" /><br />
     TripDocsSDK is an application  framework for Slate and React to make it easier to build modern rich text editors.